Improve Large Language Model Systems with User Logs: Introduction

 To address these challenges, we introduce \textbf{UNO} (User log-driveN Optimization), a framework for continual LLM evolution from user logs.
-UNO has two stages: (i) learning experience modules from logs and (ii) retrieving and applying modules at inference time.
-In the learning stage, UNO constructs multiple experience modules from the collected user logs, each implemented as a specialized adapter functioning either as an expert for direct generation or a critic for iterative refinement.
-In the inference stage, UNO retrieves relevant experience modules given the current user query or task context and composes them with the base LLM to generate enhanced responses.
-Specifically, for each user session, UNO uses an LLM to extract a semi-structured rule set from the feedback signal (e.g., user comments or corrections), which tell the models how to improve the response.~\footnote{A rule set consists of actionable editing guidelines distilled from unstructured user logs, specifying how to refine the LLM's original responses.
-See Section~\ref{cha:rule} for details.} It then generates a revised response following the extracted rules and forms a preference pair by contrasting the original response with the revised one.
-Then it conducts agglomerative clustering~\cite{müllner2011modernhierarchicalagglomerativeclustering} based on each session's query and extracted rule sets to divide the user logs into multiple clusters.
-Inspired by John Dewey’s philosophy on Experience and Nature~\cite{dewey2012experience}, we develop two types of modules, i.e., a primary experience module and a reflective experience module, to update the knowledge of LLMsys.
-The primary experience module learns a parameter-efficient adapter (e.g., LoRA~\cite{lora}) from the data in a cluster directly and can be activated in the inference stage.
-The reflective experience module learns a critic adapter that critiques a draft response and provides actionable revision suggestions, enabling an iterative refine-and-regenerate loop.
-At inference time, it does not modify the weights of the base model.
-Instead, it offers suggestions based on the tasks and the original LLM responses so that the LLMsys could revise and regenerate better responses.
+UNO has two stages: learning and inference.
+In the learning stage, UNO constructs multiple experience modules from collected user logs, each implemented as a specialized adapter functioning either as a generation expert or a critic for iterative refinement.
+Specifically, for each user session, UNO extracts a semi-structured rule set\footnote{Actionable editing guidelines distilled from unstructured logs.
+See Section~\ref{cha:rule} for details.} from the feedback signal (e.g., user corrections), which tells the models how to improve the response.
+Following these rules, it generates a revised response, forming a preference pair.
+Then it conducts agglomerative clustering~\cite{müllner2011modernhierarchicalagglomerativeclustering} based on queries and rule sets to divide the logs into multiple clusters.
+Inspired by Dewey’s philosophy on Experience and Nature~\cite{dewey2012experience}, UNO constructs two types of specialized parameter-efficient adapters (e.g., LoRA~\cite{lora}) for these clusters: \textit{primary experience modules} and \textit{reflective experience modules}.
+The primary experience module acts as an expert for direct generation.
+The reflective experience module learns a critic adapter that critiques a draft response and provides actionable revision suggestions, enabling an iterative refine-and-regenerate loop, without directly changing the base model's weights at inference time.
+During inference stage, UNO retrieves experience modules relevant to the current context and composes them with the base LLM to generate enhanced responses.